pojntfx/networked-linux-memsync/docs/main.md

 Due to these limitations, `userfaultfd` is essentially limited to read-only mounts of remote ressources, not synchronization.
 While it could be a viable solution for post-copy migration, it also prevents pullling chunks from being pulled before they have been accesed without adding an additional layer of indirection.
 The `userfaultfd` API socket is also synchronous, meaning that each page fault for each chunk needs to be handled one after the other, making it very vulnerable to long RTT values.
 This also means that the initial latency will be at minimum the RTT to the backend.

-While it has a lower first chunk latency compared to direct mounts and managed mounts at 0 ms RTT, the latency grows linearly as the RTT increases due to the aforementioned synchronous API socket and no way of pulling data in the background.
+While it has a lower first chunk latency compared to direct mounts and managed mounts at 0 ms RTT (see figure \ref{latency-first-chunk-rtt0-1}), the latency grows linearly as the RTT increases (see figure \ref{latency-first-chunk-rttvar-1}) due to the aforementioned synchronous API socket and no way of pulling data in the background.
 While it has more predictable throughput and latency than the NBD-based solutions, for high RTT deployments, it becomes essentially unusable due to the low throughput.
-In summary, while this approach is interesting and idiomatic to Go, for most data, esp. larger datasets and high-RTT networks like a WAN, one of the alternative solutions is a better choice.
+In summary, while this approach is interesting and idiomatic to Go and Linux, for most data, esp. larger datasets and high-RTT networks like a WAN, one of the alternative solutions is a better choice.

 ### File-Based Synchronization